mochi/mochikit/doc/rst/MochiKit/Signal.rst

     :mochiref:`MochiKit.DOM.addLoadEvent` can not be used in combination with this module.

-2. Objects other than DOM objects (window, document, or any HTMLElement) must have its signals declared via :mochiref:`registerSignals()` before they can be used.

-3. For DOM objects (window, document, or any HTMLElement), the signals already exist and are named 'onclick', 'onkeyup', etc... just like they are named already.
+2. For DOM objects (window, document, or any HTMLElement), the signals already exist and are named 'onclick', 'onkeyup', etc... just like they are named already.

-4. The following are acceptable for slots:
+3. The following are acceptable for slots:

     -   A function
     -   An object and a function
     -   An object and a string

-5. You may connect or disconnect slots to signals freely using the :mochiref:`connect()` and :mochiref:`disconnect()` methods.
+4. You may connect or disconnect slots to signals freely using the :mochiref:`connect()` and :mochiref:`disconnect()` methods.
 The same parameters to :mochiref:`disconnect` will only remove a previous connection made with the same parameters to :mochiref:`connect`.
     Also, connecting multiple times only leaves one connection in place.

-6. Slots that are connected to a signal are called when that signal is signalled.
+5. Slots that are connected to a signal are called when that signal is signalled.

     -   If the slot was a single function, then it is called with ``this`` set